My way of joking is to tell the truth. It's the funniest joke in the world.

 The book introduces protagonist Jack Boulder and presents his friends Laszlo Nagy, a former art forger, Annabel Conti, who is working for a Swiss bank — and Dr. Schall, who runs a small German secret service.

-Unnamed Forces.
-Illustrated hardcover, 295 pages, 23 color illustrations.
+Illustrated paperback.
+300 pages, 23 color illustrations.

 Readers' Opinions